a111950/emily_portfolio/projects/gait-walker.md

 parent: Projects
 ---
 ## Project Overview
-Our team at EnableTech was tasked with optimizing a professional Gait Walker.
+Our team at **EnableTech** was tasked with retrofitting a standard medical Gait Walker with electric motors and custom controls.
 While the current prototype relies on commercial off-the-shelf (COTS) ESP32 and BLDC controller boards, we are transitioning to a fully custom integrated electronics suite.
 This move reduces footprint, minimizes wiring complexity, and allows for break and smooth start feature that our client asked for.